thomasgtaylor/how.wtf/content/post/2023-05-15-how-to-use-curl-for-http-requests.md

 ---
-title: How to use curl for HTTP requests
-date: 2023-05-15T23:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-15 23:40:00-04:00
 description: How to use curl for HTTP requests
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to use curl for HTTP requests
 ---

 Curl is a command line utility that was created in 1998 for transferring data using URLs.
 Fundamentally, `curl` allows users to create network requests to a server by specifying a location in the form of a URL and adding optional data.